dumux/dumux/doc/doxygen/pages/HLDD.md

 #### LocalResidual
 The LocalResidual is the implementation of a how a residual is evaluated on a element/scv.
 It relies on the concept that each PDE has a storage,flux and source term.
 Here the actually PDE is implemented using this concept.
 #### LinearSolver
+The LinearSolver class is a wrapper for the actual linear solver used to solve the linear system of equations.
+It provides a common interface for different linear solvers.
+In the concrete linearSolver the implementation of the actual solving algorithm is written.
 #### Solver
 #### IOField
 #### VTKOutputModule